Uberspace/lab/source/guide_coturn.rst

 Open Firewall Ports
 -------------------
-Coturn needs at least 2 open ports, plus some additional sucessive ports as port range for udp connections.
+Coturn needs at least 2 open ports, plus some additional sucessive ports as port range for UDP connections.
+An unberspace can open a maximum of 20 ports.
-So lets open 5 ports.
+So lets open 5 ports for now: two for base functions and three for UDP connections.

 .. include:: includes/open-port.rst